ap4y/xclang_tool/README.md

 - `code-complation`.
 Returns possible completions ordered by `priority` (based on `clang` heuristics) at the specific location (`-l`).
 If you are doing completion on a temporary buffer, you have to provide `-o` argument.
 You can specify prefix (`-p`) that will used for filtering completion results.

+- `goto-definition`.
+Returns location of the definition at the specific location (`-l`).
+This command traverses `translation units` in the project in order to find definition, but will fallback to declaration (ex: for internal framework definitions).

 ## Compilation

 `xclang` is written with [Rust](http://www.rust-lang.org), so you will need a `Rust` compiler.